-It is one of the most commonly asked questions about the travel lifestyle is what kind of digital nomad jobs are even out there.
+One of the most commonly asked questions about the travel lifestyle is what kind of digital nomad jobs are even out there.

 And, look, let’s get one thing straight out of the box:

 There are many paths to living the location-independent life, and finding a traditional job as a digital nomad is just one of them.
 Many nomads actually prefer to start freelancing since it can be a smoother transition versus having a remote job.
 Others go the online entrepreneur route.

 An online English teacher has more flexibility to travel to different parts of the world.